 \subsection{\hi morphology versus SF deficiency}

-In Fig. \ref{fig:SFR_Mstar_tdep_Amod}, we present similar SFMS plots in six different panels for three different environments, using the same symbols as Fig. \ref{fig:SFR_Mstar_tdep_HIdef}.
-The only differences are that in the two top panels of Fig. \ref{fig:SFR_Mstar_tdep_Amod} we have used different symbols for the three visual classifications, in the middle panels we have colour coded with \hi offset, and in the bottom panels we have colour coded with \amod.
-Here again, we do not observe any meaningful correlation between the SFR and \hi offset or \amod, as a function of environment or stellar mass.
+In Fig. \ref{fig:SFR_Mstar_tdep_Amod} we present similar SFMS plots in six different panels for three different environments, using the same symbols as Fig. \ref{fig:SFR_Mstar_tdep_HIdef}.
+The only differences are that in the two top panels of Fig. \ref{fig:SFR_Mstar_tdep_Amod}, we use different symbols for the three visual classifications.
+In the middle panels, we colour-code with \hi offset, and in the bottom panels, we colour-code with \amod.
+Here again, we do not observe any meaningful correlation between the SF deficiency and \hi offset or \amod as a function of environment or stellar mass.